cgps-group/hybrid_assembly_test/README.md

 ## Questions:

-* How do we organise read?
+* How do we organise sequencing data?
     * Illumina reads have labels for each read (e.g. _1 and _2)
     * Do we store them in the same directory with standard labels?
     * Does each unit create their own script to create the samplesheet.csv?